-- -there is no assessment of past actions on e-Learning - schools, universities and adult education centres are poorly equipped with ICT equipment - -lack of training of mentors, teachers on more sophisticated use of ICT in education (elearning materials, discussion forums, eclassrooms, interactive whiteboards).
-The educational organizations experience lack of qualified staff for technical and professional support and inadequate information about uses and methods in the field of ICT. - the low level of participation in lifelong learning of older (greater involvement would allow a longer and better retention in the labour market) - a small investment in the establishment of a national system of advanced e-learning - specificity of the Slovenian language (all software, ICT environment in English) - lack of strategic priority of information society developments - absence of an ambitious and binding elearning strategy and related absence of a competent operative body with enough professional staff to implement strategy - decline in intensity of the computer literacy project activities from late 1990s in and corresponding lagging in PC equipment for schools - almost all interactive courses in a virtual learning are closed or commercial - the majority of e-learning is limited to the interaction of the learner with the eLearning materials - online courses are often reduced to postings of PDF materials and forum information society.
+- urban areas (elderly have more offer and easier access to the educational programs in urban areas) - -uneven distribution of educational programs by region - -lack of research on the use of ICT among older people, the importance of ICT for them, needs of older people in ICT - inefficient use of funds for research and development - -poor use of ICT in older people - -there is no assessment of past actions on e-Learning - schools, universities and adult education centres are poorly equipped with ICT equipment - -lack of training of mentors, teachers on more sophisticated use of ICT in education (e-learning materials, discussion forums, e-classrooms, interactive whiteboards).
+The educational organizations experience lack of qualified staff for technical and professional support and inadequate information about uses and methods in the field of ICT. - the low level of participation in lifelong learning of older (greater involvement would allow a longer and better retention in the labour market) - a small investment in the establishment of a national system of advanced e-learning - specificity of the Slovenian language (all software, ICT environment in English) - lack of strategic priority of information society developments - absence of an ambitious and binding e-learning strategy and related absence of a competent operative body with enough professional staff to implement strategy - decline in intensity of the computer literacy project activities from late 1990s in and corresponding lagging in PC equipment for schools - almost all interactive courses in a virtual learning are closed or commercial - the majority of e-learning is limited to the interaction of the eLearner with the eLearning materials - online courses are often reduced to postings of PDF materials and forum discussion - lack of data for specific groups of older people, because they are not a homogeneous group - •many older people are not acquainted with the people, to inform providers of equipment and services from the ICT sector.

-- -ICT Forum 50 + runs on the computerization of services for older people and in the area of getting familiar with ICT.
-It wants to enable the transmission of knowledge of older people, to inform providers of equipment and services from the ICT sector. - -elderly use Internet for searching information related to health and goods or services, and to send and receive e-mails - -elderly gain e-skills most through informal help by their colleagues, relatives and friends - -study circles, knowledge exchanges, self-study centres and ICT courses are free of charge for older people in Adult Education Centres - -well-branched volunteering (possibility of more professional volunteering among elderly) - -SFPO as an umbrella organization with the 507 local AP (SFPO can have great impact to it) - -participation in international project - -acquiring a wider range of target group by the ICT -increasing the use of ICT in education programs (e-classroom, e-materials, e-learning)
+- -elderly use Internet for searching information related to health and goods or services, and to send and receive e-mails -elderly gain e-skills most through informal help by their colleagues, relatives and friends - -study circles, knowledge exchanges, self-study centres and ICT courses are free of charge for older people in Adult Education Centres - -well-branched volunteering (possibility of more professional volunteering among elderly) - -SFPO as an umbrella organization with the 507 local AP (SFPO can have great impact to it) - -participation in international project - -acquiring a wider range of target group by the ICT - -increasing the use of ICT in education programs (e-classroom, e-materials, e-learning)